Giovanni Antonio Pellegrini

-Giovanni Antonio Pellegrini (29 April 1675 – 2 November 1741) was one of the leading Venetian history painters of the early 18th century.
+Giovanni Antonio Pellegrini (29 April 1675 – 2 or 5 November 1741) was one of the leading Venetian history painters of the early 18th century.
 His style melded the Renaissance style of Paolo Veronese with the Baroque of Pietro da Cortona and Luca Giordano.
 He travelled widely on commissions which brought him to England, the Southern Netherlands, the Dutch Republic, Germany, Austria and France.
 He is considered an important predecessor of Giovanni Battista Tiepolo.
 One of his pupils was Antonio Visentini.

 Life

 Pellegrini was born in Venice.
 His father, also called Antonio, was a shoemaker from Padua.
 Pellegrini was a pupil of the Milanese painter Paolo Pagani.
 He travelled with his master to Moravia and Vienna in 1690 and was back in Venice in 1696 where he painted his first surviving works.
 The work of fellow Venetian Sebastiano Ricci had an important influence on his work.
 He was in Rome from 1699 to 1701.
 He married Angela Carriera, the sister of Rosalba Carriera, in c.1704.
 Pellegrini decorated the dome above the staircase at the Scuola Grande di San Rocco in 1709.